-We then study the question of systemic risk in energy derivative markets based on two choices.
+We then study the question of systemic risk in energy derivative markets on the basis of two choices.
 First we focus on market integration, as it can be seen as a necessary condition for the propagation of a prices shock.
 More specifically, we focus on the simultaneous correlations of price returns.
 Secondly, based on the fact that previous studies mainly focused solely on the spatio-temporal dimension of integration, we introduce a maturity dimension analysis and we perform a three-dimensional analysis.

+The method allowing us to empirically measure the integration of the markets is a filtering procedure which transforms a correlation matrix into a distance matrix in order to compute a particular graph, the minimum spanning tree (MST).
+The latter provides the shortest path linking together all the nodes of the graph.
 The visualization of the MST first shows a star-like organization of the trees in the spatial dimension, whereas the maturity dimension is characterized by chain-like trees.
-These two topologies merge in the three-dimensional analysis, but the star-like organization still dominates.
 The star-like organization reproduces the three different sectors studied: energy, agriculture and finance, and the chain-like structure reflects the presence of a Samuelson effect.
 These intuitive results are very important, as they are a key justification for the use of our methodology.
+As far as the three-dimensional analysis is concerned, the star-like organization still dominates.